XCurrency/xc/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/blocknetdx-qt (GUI, 32-bit) or bin/32/blocknetdxd (headless, 32-bit)
+- bin/32/xc3-qt (GUI, 32-bit) or bin/32/xc3d (headless, 32-bit)
-- bin/64/blocknetdx-qt (GUI, 64-bit) or bin/64/blocknetdxd (headless, 64-bit)
+- bin/64/xc3-qt (GUI, 64-bit) or bin/64/xc3d (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run blocknetdx-qt.exe.
+Unpack the files into a directory, and then run xc3-qt.exe.

 ### OSX

-Drag BlocknetDX-Qt to your applications folder, and then run BlocknetDX-Qt.
+Drag XCurrency-Qt to your applications folder, and then run XCurrency-Qt.

 ### Need Help?

 * See the documentation at the [BlocknetDX Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BlocknetDX Forum](http://forum.blocknetdx.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [BlocknetDX Forum](http://forum.xcurrency.org/).
 * Join one of our Slack groups [BlocknetDX Slack Groups](https://blocknetdx.org/slack-logins/).

 Building